json-logic/.github/README.md

 - **Community Contributions**: Your feedback and contributions are invaluable. ❤️

 ## 📜 License
 This project is licensed under the [Apache 2.0 License](LICENSE).
-You’re free to use, modify, and distribute the software with proper attribution.
+You’re free to use, modify, and distribute the software & specifications with proper attribution.

 ## 🌐 Code of Conduct
 We adhere to the [CNCF Code of Conduct](CODE_OF_CONDUCT.md) to ensure a welcoming and inclusive environment for everyone.